 So our third-act stakes have been made nice and clear, but the plot feels almost trivial next to the subject the episode really wants to sink its teeth into: strip away Batman, and what’s left of Bruce Wayne?

-Each of these takes have their strengths, but for my money, no-one’s quite surpassed the dynamic Darwyn Cooke came up with in Batman: Ego.
+Each of these takes have their strengths, but for your truly, the gold standard remains Darwyn Cooke’s Batman: Ego.

 The Bruce-without-Batman of this show, surprisingly, isn’t too far from that mark.
 Sure, he bolts the second Barbara gets him untied, but he calls 911 as soon as he gets the chance and rakes himself over the coals for running in the first place.